ShalviKubal/planetHealthApp/README.md

 This project has  a angular UI and a node serve to get data from a google sheets.

-Command to run the authentication file from server.
-This is run only first time : node authentication.js

 Command to run the server : node index.js

 Command to run the UI : npm run serve